Distance: 67 miles one way

 Somewhere in here Sly Park Rd. changes its name to Pleasant Valley Rd., and that tells you exactly what you’re in for: a very pleasant, easy ride through a traditional farming valley.
 Ride to Diamond Springs, where the riding quality drops off precipitously and our ride stops.

 Adding miles: There’s good riding all around you on this ride.
-Midway through this route you pass the turn-off for the Blue Lakes Road ride, and at the eastern end, you can ride east and south (mostly long, steady, trafficky descents) to Markleeville, a charming town with restaurants and a general store, and smack onto the Ebbetts Pass ride.
+Near the beginning of this route you pass the turn-off for the Blue Lakes Road ride, and from the starting point you can ride east and south (mostly long, steady, trafficky descents) to Markleeville, a charming town with restaurants and a general store, and smack onto the Ebbetts Pass ride.

 From the Diamond Springs end you’re close to an endless supply of good roads.
-Just north of you is Placerville, home to several good restaurants (my favorite is Z Pies—pot pies and more) and the best hardware store in the world.
+Just north of you is Placerville, home to several good restaurants and the best hardware store in the world.
 Our Mosquito Rd. loop takes off from Placerville.
 See the Adding Miles section of that ride for other routes north of town.
 Going south from Diamond Springs, backtrack up Pleasant Valley Rd. to Bucks Bar Rd. on your R, take it to Somerset, and Mt.
 Aukum Rd. going south out of Somerset leads to the entire lower Gold Country.
 At this point, the world is your oyster.

-There are opportunities to resupply at the resorts at Silver Lake and Caples Lake (Silver has a resort at each end), and the Kirkwood Inn (right on the highway).
-There’s water (for sale, I think) at the Carson Pass Visitor Center.have resorts in a pinch.
-There’s nothing on Mormon Emingrant Trail.
+There are opportunities to resupply at the resorts at Silver Lake and Caples Lake (Silver has a resort at each end), and at the Kirkwood Inn (right on the highway, though the Kirkwood ski area itself is not).
+There’s water (for sale, I think) at the Carson Pass Visitor Center.
+There are no services on Mormon Emingrant Trail.